 On July 25, 1992, 218 Commonwealth was acquired from the Dooleys by their daughter, Linda Jean (Dooley) Hanifin, wife of Timothy Thomas Hanifin, as trustee of the Hye-Eire Trust.

-218 Commonwealth remained an apartment house, assessed as a four- to six-family dwelling, in 2016.
+218 Commonwealth continued to be assessed as a four- to six-family dwelling in 2021.